NBA News: Atlanta Hawks Re-Sign Vince Carter For Record-Breaking 22nd NBA Season

 Rumors had linked him with multiple contenders, as well as a return to his former team the Toronto Raptors, but Carter will resume his stint as a member of the Hawks.
 Although he had kept his options open in the offseason, the Hawks made the most sense for him from a playing standpoint.
 Not only did he average 17.5 minutes per game in 2018-19, but he was also a valuable mentor for younger players on the court.

 As the end of his storied run approaches, it appears that Carter will finish his career without a championship.
-The 8-time NBA All-Star has been criticized by some fans for signing with lottery teams over contenders.
+The eight-time NBA All-Star has been criticized by some fans for signing with lottery teams over contenders.
 However, Carter has always been vocal about his intent to play basketball for the love of the game instead of being the ultimate ring-chaser.
 Given his age, many top teams in the NBA had questioned whether Carter could contribute at a high level in the postseason.

 ????????????????????????????????